FOSSEE/nghdl/Workflow.md

 <br/>

-- To install ghdl from source, [this](https://github.com/ghdl/ghdl/issues/550) Github issue might be helpfu, the steps are -
+- To install ghdl from source, [this](https://github.com/ghdl/ghdl/issues/550) Github issue might be helpful, the steps are -
 - - `sudo ./configure --with-llvm-config`
 - - sudo make
 - - sudo make install